* Softer rhetoric from Russia calms down markets

 * Saudi Arabia's SABIC up on new plant project

-* Aldar helps lift Abu Dhabi after raising merger synergy estimates
+* Aldar helps lift Abu Dhabi after raising merger synergy

 * Egypt rallies as Sisi indicates will run for president

 By Nadia Saleem

 back on Tuesday after Russian President Vladimir Putin ordered

 troops back to base and said he saw no need to use force in

 Crimea for now, and retail investors jumped at hopes of conflict